 No. Good Measures is not a diet.
 In fact, we hate diets and think you need to eat the foods you like in order to improve your health in a sustainable way.
 Our programs are highly personalized to help you build healthy, sustainable habits that will serve you now and for a long time to come.

 I want to follow a specific diet – can you help?

-Your coach can help you follow a specific diet – Mediterranean, vegetarian, vegan, Paleo, DASH, low-carb, gluten-free, and others -- if that’s your goal.
-We can customize the app to support your diet plan and help you be successful with sticking to the diet.
+Yes.
+Your coach can help you follow a specific diet, such as Mediterranean, vegetarian, vegan, Paleo, DASH, low-carb, or gluten-free if that’s your goal.
+We can customize the app to support your diet plan and help you be successful sticking to the diet.

 Sometimes I eat total junk.
 Is my coach going to make me feel bad about it?

 No. Good Measures coaches are real people who like cookies and ice cream, and they don’t judge.
 They will not make you feel bad about what you eat.
-Your coach will help you set goals and cheer you on as you achieve them.
+Our coaches will help you set goals that work for you, and they will cheer you on as you achieve them.

 What is the expertise of Good Measures coaches?

 All Good Measures coaches are clinically trained.
 Coaches include Registered Dietitians, Certified Diabetes Educators, and Registered Nurses.

 Do your dietitians have experience working with bariatric patients?